 In-house, co-managed, or fully managed

-According to the Canadian Centre for Cyber Security, small and medium organizations should implement a baseline set of controls covering backups, patching, MFA, and access management.
-A 50-person firm rarely has the in-house depth to run all of them well, which is why most at this size choose co-managed or fully managed support over a lone internal hire.
+According to the Canadian Centre for Cyber Security, small and medium organizations should implement a documented baseline of controls.
+Those cover backups, patching, multi-factor authentication, and access management.
+A 50-person firm rarely has the in-house depth to run all of them well, which is why most at this size choose co-managed or fully managed support over a single internal admin.

 There are three realistic paths at 50 employees, and the right one depends on whether you already have internal IT and how much risk you carry.